Violent non-state actors at sea

 Both Neptune's Navy and pirates are also examples of non-state actors whose role is a matter of perspective.
 Neptune's Navy believe themselves to be environmentalist, while the ICRW and the Japanese government have labeled them terrorists.
 And pirates off the coast of Somalia claim to be "freedom fighters", defending Somali waters from pollution and foreign access.

 Terrorist non-state actors at sea

 Some authors in maritime security point to the bombing of the USS Cole in 2000 as a pivotal moment of maritime terrorism.
-This bombing preceded the 9/11 attacks as an example of a direct and obviously malicious attack against a state by a non-state actor.
+This bombing preceded the 9/11 attacks as an example of a direct malicious attack against a state by a non-state actor.
 The bombings also became crucial for private security companies: in the wake of the attack, Blackwater (now Academi) signed its first contract with US military.
 Terrorist non-state actors at sea have also been linked with pirates.
 NATO concluded in 2010 that terrorism could be linked with piracy and illegal fishing.
 This has been criticized however, by other authors, who believe a relation between pirates and terrorists brings no mutual benefits.